turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 # Clean Up Testing Resources

 - All resources used for testing (including dependent resources) MUST be deleted.
-- Use the provider's CLI if available to delete the resources.
+- Use the method used to create the resources to also delete the resources.
-  - If no CLI is available, create and run a Shell script using the provider's API.
 ```